dean-dalianis/dsit-big-data-management-project/README.md

 ![Execution Time](output/query_optimizer_plot_okeanos.png)

-The difference in performance observed between the two runs is a direct consequence of the specific join algorithm that Apache Spark's Catalyst Optimizer chooses based on the configuration.
+The difference in performance observed between the two runs is a direct consequence of the specific join algorithm that **Apache Spark's Catalyst Optimizer** chooses based on the configuration.

-In the case when the join optimization is disabled by setting `spark.sql.autoBroadcastJoinThreshold = -1`, Spark resorts to using the sort-merge join algorithm.
+In the case when the join optimization is **disabled** by setting `spark.sql.autoBroadcastJoinThreshold = -1`, **Spark** resorts to using the **sort-merge join algorithm**.
 This algorithm involves sorting both datasets on the join keys before merging them together.
 Although sort-merge join might work effectively across large datasets, it necessitates additional computational overhead for sorting and shuffling of data across the network, leading to a slower overall execution time.

-When the join optimization is enabled, the Catalyst Optimizer leverages the broadcast join algorithm.
+When the join optimization is **enabled**, the **Catalyst Optimizer** leverages the **broadcast join algorithm**.
 This strategy involves broadcasting the smaller dataframe (here, `movie_genres`, limited to _100 records_) to every executor node where the larger dataframe (`ratings`) is present.
 This approach removes the need for shuffling the larger dataframe across the network, rendering the join operation considerably faster and more efficient, particularly for smaller datasets.

-The SQL plans reveal the underlying strategies employed by Spark in each case.
+The **SQL plans** reveal the underlying strategies employed by **Spark** in each case.
 The disabled optimization plan shows sort and exchange hash partitioning operations, whereas the enabled optimization plan shows broadcast exchange operations.

 *The Python script that generates the bar chart can be found [here](src/query_optimizer_plot.py).*